Talking With Your Doctor

 Below are some tips to keep in mind for your next visit to the doctor.
 Remember, your doctor wants to provide you with the best care possible and needs all of your health information to provide you with the best diagnosis and treatment options.

 If you believe you are at risk for a blood condition, be sure you are prepared to talk to your doctor about it.
-A doctor's office is usually busy, so make the most of your visit by preparing in advance.
+Make the most of your visit by preparing in advance.

 Before Your Visit